JustinRLew/fintech-api/README.md

-# **Fintech Cybersecurity Application**
+# **Fintech Payment Gateway**

 ## **Project Overview**
-This project demonstrates a secure fintech payment gateway designed with cybersecurity best practices.
-It focuses on protecting sensitive financial data, ensuring secure communication, and implementing measures to detect and respond to threats.
-The project simulates real-world scenarios in the fintech industry, and emphasizes compliance with industry standards such as PCI-DSS.
+This project highlights a secure fintech payment gateway built with cybersecurity best practices.
+It prioritizes protecting sensitive financial data, ensures secure communication, and detects and addresses threats.
+The design simulates real-world fintech scenarios and complies with standards like PCI-DSS.

 ---